Nicholas C. Creede

-Nicholas C. Creede (1843 – July 12, 1897) was an American prospector famous for discovering the Holy Moses Amethyst vein and other mining properties near Creede, Colorado in the late 1880s and early 1890s.
+Nicholas C. Creede (c.
+1843 – July 12, 1897) was an American prospector famous for discovering the Holy Moses Amethyst vein and other mining properties near Creede, Colorado in the late 1880s and early 1890s.

 Early life

-Nicholas C. Creede was born William "Billy" Harvey in 1843 near Fort Wayne, Indiana.
+Nicholas C. Creede was born William Harvey about 1843 near Fort Wayne, Indiana.
 At the age of two, the family moved to what would later become Jasper County in Iowa Territory.
 There, the family took up farming.
 Siblings included older brothers McConnell, Jerome L. who later became a postmaster, and John W. who later became a judge.
 He also had at least one sister, Clara.